Singularities of Feynman Integrals: Appendix: A toy example

-The singularities of integral \eqref{inttoybub} will correspond to the following two cases \begin{enumerate} \item When $S_{1}$ and $S_{2}$ meet in the non-general position in $W$.
-For this case similar to the case of bubble integral as in section- \ref{sec:bub}, we get the two singularities: $p^{2}= (m_{1}+m_{2})^{2}$and $p^{2}=(m_{1}-m_{2})^2$. \item When $S_{1},S_{2}$ and $S_{3}$ meet in the non-general position in $W$.
-For this case similar to the bubble integral case we will get $p^{2}=0$. \end{enumerate} The situation for the $S_{1}$ and $S_{2}$ meeting in non-general position( for real $x_{1}, x_{2}, x_{3}$ is as shown in Fig.\ref{fig:bubngpos3d}.
+The singularities of integral \eqref{inttoybub} correspond to the following two cases \begin{enumerate} \item When $S_{1}$ and $S_{2}$ meet in non-general position in $W$.
+This case is similar to the case of the Bubble Integral in Section\ref{sec:bub}.
+We get the two singularities: $p^{2}= (m_{1}+m_{2})^{2}$ and $p^{2}=(m_{1}-m_{2})^2$. \item When $S_{1},S_{2}$ and $S_{3}$ meet in non-general position in $W$.
+This case is similar to the Bubble Integral case and we get $p^{2}=0$. \end{enumerate} The situation for the $S_{1}$ and $S_{2}$ meeting in non-general position (for real $x_{1}, x_{2}, x_{3}$) is as shown in Fig. \ref{fig:bubngpos3d}.
 We can also look at the situation in the real $(x_{1},x_{2})$-plane (with $x_{3}=1$).
-The situation of general and non-general positions is shown in Fig.\ref{2dplots}.
-We would like to note a special feature of the intersection of these surfaces the ``vanishing cycle".
-In the plots shown in Fig.\ref{2dplots}, we notice that the green circle is divided into 4-parts in Fig.\ref{fig:generalposbub2d} and in 3-parts in Fig.\ref{fig:nongeneralposbub2d}.
-The region that vanished due to the meeting of the surfaces in the non-general position is called the ``vanishing cycle".
-So whenever the surfaces meet in the non-general position it corresponds to the vanishing of a cycle.
+The situation of general and non-general positions is shown in Fig. \ref{2dplots}.
+We note a special feature of the intersection of these surfaces is the `vanishing cycle'.
+In the plots shown in Fig. \ref{2dplots}, notice that the green circle is divided into four parts in Fig. \ref{fig:generalposbub2d} and into three parts in Fig.\ref{fig:nongeneralposbub2d}.
+The region that vanishes due to the meeting of the surfaces at non-general position is called the `vanishing cycle'.
+So whenever the surfaces meet at non-general position it corresponds to the vanishing of a cycle.